jbatarse1/Loan_Qualifier/Starter_Code/loan_qualifier_app/README.md

-# Loan Qualifier Program
+# Loan Qualifier Calculations

-This project is to develop a Python application that will perform calculations to determine a User's qualificions to specific lender criteria.
+This program is to develop a Python application that will perform calculations to determine a User's qualificions to specific lenders criteria.
 It incorporates modularized software design.
 The result of the calculations determines the numbers of lenders available that meet the User's qualifications.
-Lender data is provided in the ```daily_rate_sheet``` csv file.
-User provides specific variables as inputs.
-Then, the application performs the operations to calculate ratios, filter lender rates, save csv file of available lenders and print results .
+Lenders data is provided in the ```daily_rate_sheet.csv``` file.
+User provide specific variables as inputs.
+Then, the application performs the operations to calculate ratios, filter lender rates, save csv file of available lenders and prints results .

 ---

 ## Technologies

 This application is developed on the Python 3.7.11 version.
-It incorportates the following required dependancies to run.
-This dependancies include the following Imports:
+It incorportates the following required 5 dependancies to run.
+These dependancies include the following Imports:

 1. Sys = To provide access to functions that interacti with this application.
 2. CSV  = To import csv file to read and write qualified loans.